Superintendent: Dusty Naumann, Decatur

 17. Multi-Bale Trailers

-18. Other trailers (Welder trailers, dump beds, car haulers, etc.)
+18. Other trailers (Welder trailers, dump beds, BBQ Pits, car haulers, etc.)

 Goose Neck Type